 When you can answer questions like these comfortably, then you're ready to interview.

-Many employers will also want to see what you can do given their own constraints, so they will ask you to complete practice projects.
-While it’s unfortunate that they require you to work for free, this is a necessity for many full-time interview processes (at least, it is when you’re just starting out).
+Many employers will also want to see what you can do compared to other designers, so they will ask you to complete practice projects.
+While it's unfortunate that they require you to work for free, this is a necessity for many full-time interview processes (at least, it is when you're just starting out).

-If you’ve made it this far in the guide, then congratulations!
-Internalizing the content herein is a surefire way to break into the field, and at the very least, the guidance I’ve included will help you figure out what to learn next.
+If you've made it this far in the guide, then congratulations!
+Following along with this guide is a surefire way to break into the field and land a great instructional design job.

-And that’s a wrap!
-Thank you for taking the time to read this guide, and I wish you the best of luck on your journey.
+And that's a wrap!
+Thank you for taking the time to read this guide, and I wish you the best of luck on your journey to becoming an instructional designer.